Home » Water Quality » Contaminants » How to Remove Manganese From Water (Step-by-Step)

 Option 1: Use Air Injection Oxidation to Remove Manganese

-Manganese usually exists in its unprecipitated state in water.
-Removing manganese via oxidation would convert the manganese into its precipitated form.
-The easiest way to change unprecipitated manganese into its precipitated state is to pre-treat it with a strong oxidizing agent.
+Manganese in water usually exists in an unprecipitated state.
+By oxidizing it, you convert manganese into a form that can be filtered out.
+The simplest way to do this is to pre-treat it with a strong oxidizing agent.

-You can use compressed air, chlorine, or potassium permanganate to oxidize water.
-These strong oxidizers will precipitate manganese.
-The water is then is passed through a filtration medium.
+You can use compressed air, chlorine, or potassium permanganate to oxidize your water.
+These agents will cause the manganese to precipitate.
+Then, the water passes through a filtration medium to remove the precipitated manganese.

-If you’re using potassium permanganate, you need to have a filter that uses greensand as a medium.
-Greensand filters will remove manganese (and its odor) from your water.
+If you choose to use potassium permanganate, make sure to use a greensand filter as a medium.
+These filters effectively remove both manganese and its odor from your water.

-What’s the best air injection system for manganese?
-Springwell Iron & Manganese Filter
+For a reliable air injection system, our recommendation is the Springwell Iron & Manganese Filter

 Option 2: Use Ion-exchange (Water Softener) to Remove Manganese